Incorporating a company requires careful planning. This article provides a step-by-step guide on how to…

 An international organisation that chooses to operate as a foreign branch will establish an Australian branch of an existing overseas business.
 In this case, the overseas business trades in Australia, and does not operate as a separate legal entity.
 The Australian branch, however, must comply with Australian legislative requirements.

-In order to open and register a foreign branch in Australia an international organisation is obligated to provide a significant amount of corporate documentation and supporting documentation.
-This documentation is often requested by the ATO & banks, and is far more rigorous than the normal process of establishing an Australian business.
+In order to open and register a foreign branch in Australia an international organisation is obligated to prepare a significant amount of corporate documentation and supporting documentation.
+This documentation is often requested by the ATO, ASIC & the banks, and is far more rigorous than the normal process of establishing an Australian business.

 Once operational, a foreign branch is subject to the same regulations as other Australian companies.
 ASIC requires that foreign branches lodge Form 406, and any other documents that the business is legally required to provide in its country of origin.